invokemedia/settler-ami-provision/README.md

 Invoke AMI
 ==========

 This is the anisble role used to create the Invoke AMI.
+It is basically a snapshot of the [invokemedia/ansible-laravel-settler](https://github.com/invokemedia/ansible-laravel-settler) project.

 ### Installation